rambee/namedctr/README.md

 * Initial load of home page is via GET request and all the operations are via POST request.
 * Counter(s) list is sorted based on the name.
 * It is assumed that the counter(s) value should contain only natural numbers.
+Therefore, initial value of a counter is set to zero.

 # Screenshot